tiepdotme/peteschaffner.com/Content/work.md

 <section id="icons">
     <h1>Icons</h1>

-    <p>A assortment of icons made for various apps over the years.
+    <p>An assortment of icons made for various apps over the years.
 From the voluptuous gradients and modeling of OS X Leopard, to the subtle and blurry transparency of Yosemite, I've enjoyed drawing it all.</p>

     <figure>
         <picture>